emipa606/XNDProfitableWeapons/README.md

 # **Credits**

 **Mehni** - for tolerating my endless questions, offering tons of advice and guidance, and generally being awesome.
-I probably couldn't have done this without him; huge thanks! https://steamcommunity.com/workshop/filedetails/?id=1268277839]He also makes some great mods; I'd highly recommend checking them out.
+I probably couldn't have done this without him; huge thanks! [https://steamcommunity.com/workshop/filedetails/?id=1268277839](He also makes some great mods); I'd highly recommend checking them out.
 **NoImageAvailable** - For helping me with getting this mod to work properly with MendAndRecycle while keeping things simple.
 Another huge thanks!
 **ChJees and Erdelf** - offering more advice and guidance.
 Big thanks!
 **Pardeike (AKA Brainz)** - for making Harmony.
 This was so much easier to do thanks his work!